skymoore/vibe-zsh/docs/content/docs/installation.md

 {{< /tabs >}}

 This script will:
-1. Clone the repository to `~/.oh-my-zsh/custom/plugins/vibe`
-2. Build the binary for your platform
+1. Download the latest release for your platform (or clone and build from source if no release is available)
+2. Install to `~/.oh-my-zsh/custom/plugins/vibe`
-3. Add the plugin to your `.zshrc`
+3. Display instructions for adding `vibe` to your plugins list in `.zshrc`
-4. Reload your shell

 ## Manual Install